The Recipe for Moroccan Tea

 Sep 11, 2025

-Authentic and Traditional Preparation
+Traditional Preparation of Atay

 More than just a hot drink, Moroccan tea is a true art of living.
 In Moroccan culture, offering a glass of mint tea is a symbol of hospitality, conviviality, and sharing.

-In this guide, discover the traditional gestures of the Moroccan tea ritual and the art of preparing Atāy step by step.
+In this guide, discover the traditional gestures of the Moroccan tea ritual and the art of preparing Atay step by step.

 Traditional Moroccan Tea Recipe